shubhamthite09/joke_app_with_AI/README.md

 ---

 Welcome to joke_app_with_AI, where the laughs never end!
-Utilizing cutting-edge artificial intelligence, JokeMaster generates jokes, puns, and witty one-liners to keep you and your friends entertained for hours.
-Whether you're looking for a quick chuckle or something to brighten up a dull party, JokeMaster 3000 has got you covered!
+Utilizing cutting-edge artificial intelligence, joke_app_with_AI generates jokes, puns, and witty one-liners to keep you and your friends entertained for hours.
+Whether you're looking for a quick chuckle or something to brighten up a dull party, joke_app_with_AI has got you covered!

 ## Features